MicrosoftDocs/VBA-Docs/api/Office.CommandBar.BuiltIn.md

 Gets **True** if the specified command bar is a built-in command bar of the container application.
 Returns **False** if it is a custom command bar.
 Read-only.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).

 ## Syntax